karsl-program/karsl-program/README.md

 ### Hi👋!
 My name is karsl.
 A boy born in 2012 from Xiamen, Fujian Province, China.

-I love learning, and I love Python⚡ very much!
-And Proficient in front-end programming languages
+**I love learning, and I love Python⚡ very much!
+And Proficient in front-end programming languages.**

 ### I love computers and everything about information technology.